New Jersey Road Map

 New Jersey Road Travel Resources

 Other major New Jersey highways include the Atlantic City Expressway and the Garden State Parkway.
 The Atlantic City Expressway traverses southern New Jersey between Atlantic City and Gloucester County.
 The Garden State Parkway traverses the length of New Jersey between Cape May County in the south and the New York State border in the north.

 For more information about New Jersey's roads and transportation infrastructure, visit the New Jersey Department of Transportation website.
-For lists and descriptions of scenic roads in New Jersey, visit these America's Byways: New Jersey and Scenic Byways in New Jersey pages.
+For New Jersey road traffic conditions, visit the Federal Highway Administration's New Jersey Traffic Information page.

 New-Jersey-Map.org is a State Maps reference source.

 New Jersey Road Map - New Jersey Travel Map - NJ Highway Map